odagora/website/wp-content/plugins/forms-3rdparty-integration/readme.txt

 == Upgrade Notice ==

+= 1.8 =
+Now that Ninja Forms works again with this plugin there may be conflicts with the related sub-plugin "Forms 3rdparty File Attachments".
+Please deactivate the "File Attachments" plugin if you are unable to submit your contact form.

 = 1.6.1 =
 Due to the new common form extension base, the way forms are identified in the settings has been changed.